vijaymathew/nex/docs/design/chapter_4.md

 - `import X` — qualified name only, no `source` — is a Java import
 - `import X from "module"` — qualified name plus `source` — is a JavaScript import

-The Java generator ignores imports that have a `source`.
+The JVM backend ignores imports that have a `source`.
 The JavaScript generator emits only imports that do.
 This simple AST distinction keeps the front end shared while allowing the backends to behave differently with no ambiguity.
 It is a clean example of the general pattern: one representation, multiple interpretations at generation time.